lararr/2024-Creative-Coding-Foundations/Lessons/Lesson 01/README.md

 ## My First Page

-Lesson about the introduction to HTML and CSS.
+Introduction to HTML and CSS.

 ## Intro Exercise 1